boris-korotkov/Portfolio-updated/README.md

    `Toolset: Python, Colab, Auto-sklearn, TPOT, FLAML`

 5. #### Multi-Label classification using Text Analytics and Azure Machine Learning The Multi-Label classification problem was solved using Natural Language Processing technique and Neural Network.
 The model was developed in Azure Machine Learning environment using Python SDK and deployed as a WebService with the REST API.
-The further details and code will be added later.

    The Jupyter Notebook: https://github.com/lastdruid/Portfolio/blob/main/AzureML/Multi-label%20classification/Model%20Training%20and%20Deployment.ipynb